GStreamer/gstreamer/Playback+tutorial+9+Digital+audio+pass-through.markdown

 This tutorial has shown a bit of how GStreamer deals with digital audio.
 In particular, it has shown that:

-  - Applications using `playbin2` do not need to do anything special to enable digital audio output: it is managed from the audio control panel of the operating system.
+  - Applications using `playbin` do not need to do anything special to enable digital audio output: it is managed from the audio control panel of the operating system.